 I’m so excited to be hosting my first crochet-a-long (CAL).
 We’ll be crocheting the Sun-Kissed Cardigan by Sentry Box Designs.
 Make sure to join our Facebook group to be part of the action!
 All videos will be posted to our YouTube channel.
 Subscribe and tap the bell so you’ll be notified when a new video is posted.

-The Sun-Kissed Cardigan CAL will officially start April 16th.
+The Sun-Kissed Cardigan CAL will officially start on April 16th 2020.
 This should give you enough time to order yarn or find a suitable substitution.

 How it will work